aws/aws-sam-cli/designs/cloud_formation_api_gateway_support.md

 ### **AWS::ApiGateway::Stages**

 The stage allows for defining environments for different parts of the pipeline in CloudFormation.
-Since a single stage is attached to a deployment, the behavior of multiple deployment/stages locally is currently undefined, which is similar to the current support or syntax in the SAM template.
+Since a single stage is attached to a deployment, the behavior of multiple deployment/stages locally is currently undefined.

 Currently, the SAM template supports only one stage/one deployment and does not /<Stage>/<Serivce Name> as customers could want.
 One approach is to support additional flags in environments and stage names so they can test the apis locally in multiple environments.
 This would create a dict such as {“dev”: [models], “prod”: [models]}.
 However, this may be unnecessary.